Step 1 states: “We admitted we were powerless over lust – that our lives had become unmanageable.”

 I could be living in recovery this morning, but then let some negative emotions brew, in combination with not getting enough rest, and then BAM, I slip back into addictive behaviors: I’m mad at my kids, I’m angry at the appliance guy who I don’t even know, and I’m searching the scores on ESPN for the 3rd or 4th time just to make sure I read them correctly 10 minutes ago…

-This is addict.
+This is addict behavior.

 This is dangerous.